 Elementary, Middle and High school field trips

 CSI offers educational programs for elementary, middle and high school classes on the ECU Outer Banks Campus.
 These programs are created to meet NC Standards and will cover concepts researched by CSI scientists.
 These programs are also available for home school groups and after school clubs.

 CSI offers science inquiry-based experiences for 8 to 15-year-olds in the summer.
 Summer camps combine STEAM education with fun, hands-on experiences and exploring the unique ecosystems of North Carolina.
 Campers have the opportunity to engineer ocean exploring equipment, as well as go kayaking, snorkel, seining, and fishing.

 CSI offers a variety of programming that can be utilized virtually, from anywhere.
 There are “live” programs where and educator will interact with you through an online platform.
 There are also lesson plans, videos and self-guided student resources that can be done independently.

 The Institute works with local schools to create activities and projects that relate to the research of CSI scientists.
 These programs create opportunities for scientific experiments and data collection while at school, as part of an ongoing research project.
 These projects continue to grow and evolve throughout years of partnerships.

 Guest Speakers and Career Days

 CSI is dedicated to promoting careers in science to students.
 We are happy to attend fairs and workshops to promote the work of CSI and the careers of our faculty and staff.
 The education staff can also visit classrooms to share how CSI’s research relates to their school lessons.
-Please contact David Sybert or call 252-475-5451 with any questions or to schedule a program.
+Please contact John McCord or Parker Kellam or call 252-475-5450 with any questions or to schedule a program.